 Upon receipt, the net proceeds from our IPO were held in cash and cash equivalents.
-We also plan to invest the net proceeds from our IPO in a combination of short-term and intermediate-term, interest-bearing obligations, investment grade instruments, certificates of deposit or direct or guaranteed obligations of the U.S. government.
+We are also investing some of the net proceeds from our IPO in a combination of short-term and intermediate-term, interest-bearing obligations, investment grade instruments, certificates of deposit or direct or guaranteed government obligations.
 We expect to use the net proceeds from our IPO as described under "Use of Proceeds" in the Prospectus.
 We cannot predict with certainty all of the particular uses for the net proceeds from our IPO, or the amounts that we will actually spend on the uses described under "Use of Proceeds" in the Prospectus.
 The amounts and timing of our actual use of the remaining net proceeds will vary depending on numerous factors, including our ability to access additional financing, the relative success and cost of our research, preclinical and clinical development programs and whether we are able to enter into future licensing arrangements.